Osmoregulation in rock doves

 The rock dove, Columba livia, has a number of special adaptations for regulating water uptake and loss.
+Due to the pigeon's diet, it regulates water balance through osmoregulation.
+Unlike some other bird species, rock doves do this with their kidneys instead of the salt gland.

 Challenges

-C. livia pigeons drink directly by water source or indirectly from the food they ingest.
-They drink water through a process called double-suction mechanism.
-The daily diet of the pigeon places many physiological challenges that it must overcome through osmoregulation.
-Protein intake, for example, causes an excess of toxins of amine groups when it is broken down for energy.
-To regulate this excess and secrete these unwanted toxins, C. livia must remove the amine groups as uric acid.
-Nitrogen excretion through uric acid can be considered an advantage because it does not require a lot of water, but producing it takes more energy because of its complex molecular composition.
+C. livia hydrate by intaking water from a water source or by ingesting food containing water.
+They drink water through a mechanism known as double-suction.
+The daily diet of the pigeon brings many physiological challenges which must be overcome through osmoregulation; protein intake causes excess toxins of amine groups when it is broken down for energy.
+To regulate this excess and secrete the unwanted toxins, the amine groups must be removed as uric acid.
+Nitrogen excretion through uric acid can be considered an advantage because it does not require much water, but producing it takes more energy because of its complex molecular composition.

-Pigeons adjust their drinking rates and food intake in parallel, and when adequate water is unavailable for excretion, food intake is limited to maintain water balance.
-As this species inhabits arid environments, research attributes this to their strong flying capabilities to reach the available water sources, not because of exceptional potential for water conservation.
-C. livia kidneys, like mammalian kidneys, are capable of producing urine hyperosmotic to the plasma using the processes of filtration, reabsorption, and secretion.
-The medullary cones function as countercurrent units that achieve the production of hyperosmotic urine.
-Hyperosmotic urine can be understood in light of the law of diffusion and osmolarity.
+Pigeons adjust their drinking rates and food intake in parallel; when adequate water is unavailable for excretion, food intake is limited to maintain water balance.
+Since this species inhabits arid environments, research attributes this to their strong flying capabilities to reach available water sources (not because of exceptional potential for water conservation).
+C. livia kidneys, like mammalian kidneys, are capable of producing urine hyperosmotic to the plasma using filtration, reabsorption, and secretion.
+The medullary cones function as countercurrent units which produce hyperosmotic urine.
+Hyperosmotic urine can be understood in terms of diffusion and osmolarity.

-Organ of osmoregulation
+Kidney function

-Unlike a number of other bird species which have the salt gland as the primary osmoregulatory organ, C. livia does not use its salt gland.
-It uses the function of the kidneys to maintain homeostatic balance of ions such as sodium and potassium while preserving water quantity in the body.
-Filtration of the blood, reabsorption of ions and water, and secretion of uric acid are all components of the kidney's process.
-Columba livia has two kidneys that are coupled, each having three partially separate lobes; the posterior lobe is the largest in size.
-Like mammalian kidneys, the avian kidney contains a medullary region and a cortical region.
-Peripherally located around the cortical region, the collecting ducts gather into cone-like ducts, medullary cones, which converge into the ureters.
-There are two types of nephrons in the kidney: nephrons that are located in the cortex and do not contain the loop of Henle are called loopless nephrons, the other type is called looped or mammalian nephrons.
-Looped nephrons contain the loop of Henle that continue down into the medulla then enter the distal tubule drain towards the ureter.
-Mammals generally have a more-vascularised glomeruli than the nephrons in birds.
-The nephrons of avian species can not produce urine that is hyperosmotic to the blood, but the loop of Henle utilises countercurrent multiplication which allows it to become hyperosmotic in the collecting duct.
-This alternation of permeability between different sections of the ascending and descending loop allows for urine osmotic pressure to be elevated 2.5 times above the blood osmotic pressure.
+Unlike a number of other bird species which have a salt gland as the primary osmoregulatory organ, C. livia does not use its salt gland.
+It uses the kidneys to maintain homeostatic balance of ions such as sodium and potassium while preserving water in the body.
+Filtration of the blood, reabsorption of ions and water, and secretion of uric acid are components of the kidney process.
+Columba livia has two kidneys which are coupled; each has three partially-separate lobes, and the posterior lobe is the largest.
+Like mammalian kidneys, the avian kidney contains medullary and cortical regions.
+Peripherally located around the cortical region, the collecting ducts gather into cone-like ducts (medullary cones) which converge into the ureters.
+There are two types of nephrons in the kidney; nephrons in the cortex without the loop of Henle are known as loopless, and the other type is known as looped (or mammalian).
+Looped nephrons contain the loop of Henle, which continues down into the medulla and enters the distal tubule to drain towards the ureter.
+Mammals generally have more-vascularised glomeruli than the nephrons in birds.
+Avian nephrons cannot produce urine which is hyperosmotic to the blood, but the loop of Henle uses countercurrent multiplication to become hyperosmotic in the collecting duct.
+This alternation of permeability between sections of the ascending and descending loop allows for urine osmotic pressure to be 2.5 times higher than blood osmotic pressure.